 Vega Vitality, 551 Boylston St., Boston, vegavitality.com.

-19. The Z Spot: Lena Andrade’s Zumba-focused studio turns five this month.
-In addition to straight-up Zumba, it now offers classes like 305 Fitness and the Boss Chick Dance Workout.
+15. The Z Spot: Lena Andrade’s Zumba-focused studio now offers classes like Zumba toning and Cardio Hip Hop.

 The Z Spot, 181 Massachusetts Ave., Boston, thezspotboston.com.